 Sweden - Interest Rate

-FocusEconomics Consensus Forecast panelists are taking into account the Bank’s latest move and revised repo-rate forecasts will be published on 30 April.
+FocusEconomics Consensus Forecast panelists are currently revising their forecasts and new forecasts will be available on 19 November.

 Sweden - Interest Rate Data